theMHD-120/Edge-Detection-OSLab-Project/README.md

 // ...

 ## About images
-- Each image, have n * m pixels:
+- Each image has n * m pixels:
   - n: rows
   - m: columns